Seven Year Switch: Brad & Tallena

-This Brisbane couple Brad and Tallena met on Tinder.
-They were supposed to get married in February but postponed it because of time, stress and money, and now the wedding’s back on but they need to make things right before the big day.
+Brisbane couple Brad and Tallena met on Tinder.
+They were supposed to get married in February but postponed it because of time, stress, and money.
+Now the wedding’s back on, but they need to make things right before the big day.
 After the show the couple married and then divorced.

 Tim & Jackie

 These Brisbane fitness trainers met at the gym.
-They hooked up at work one night over a few drinks and their relationship started from there, but it seems that’s where the intimacy in their relationship began and ended.
+They hooked up after work one night over a few drinks and their relationship started from there, but it seems that’s where the intimacy in their relationship began and ended.
 Their lack of any kind of romance is the number one issue for Jackie, followed by the resentment that’s building from running their fitness business from their home.
-After the show Jackie got pregnant with their son and the couple remain together as of October 2018.
+After the show, Jackie got pregnant with their son, and the couple remain together as of October 2018.
 They have since welcomed a baby girl as well.